EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 Neutralizing and undoing

 Replacing a feared image with a safe one.
 Praying to undo the thought.
 Canceling out the thought with a good thought.
-Repeating phrases internally until it feels right.
+Repeating phrases internally until they feel right.

 Checking and escaping